Abkzmi/Lab6/README.md

 ### How to use
 When you run the app, it's going to ask you for user's input for 3 things: hours of work, hourly wage, and tax percentage they pay.

+### How to contribute
+This tax calculator is just an average for the all states.
+Asking what state and city the user is from is the next step.
+Then calculating the tax based on the county they are situated in.